+The mortality rate assumptions used in the fiscal year 2021 valuation reflect changes from the recent experience study and rates set in the Pub-2010 Public Retirement Plans mortality tables.
 For the June 30, 2021 valuation, assumptions for mortality rates were based on the following:

-• For active members, mortality was set equal to the Pub-2010 Public Retirement Plans Mortality Table for Safety Below-Median Employees.

-• For annuitants and beneficiaries, mortality was set equal to the Pub-2010 Public Retirement Plans Mortality Table for Safety Below-Median Healthy Retirees.

-• For disabled retirees, mortality was set equal to the Pub-2010 Public Retirement Plans Mortality Table for Safety Disabled Retirees.

-• In all cases the base table was multiplied by 105% for males and 115% for females, each with full generational projection using the appropriate MP2019 scale.
+- For active members, mortality was set equal to the Pub-2010 Retirement Plans Mortality Table for Safety Below-Median Employees. - For annuitants and beneficiaries, mortality was set equal to the Pub-2010 Public Retirement Plans Mortality Table for Safety Below-Median Healthy Retirees. - For disabled retirees, mortality was set equal to the Pub-2010 Public Retirement Plans Mortality Table for Safety Disabled Retirees. - In all cases the base table was multiplied by 105% for males and 115% for females, each with full generational projection using the appropriate MP2019 scale.

-The long-term expected rate of return is an important input into the actuary's determination of the reasonable range for the discount rate which is used in determining the total pension liability.
-The actuary's method incorporates information from multiple consultants and investment firms regarding future expected rates of return, variances, and correlation coefficients for each asset class.
-The change integrates data from multiple sources to produce average values thereby reducing reliance on as single data source.

-The June 30, 2021 estimated long-term expected rate of return on pension plan investments was determined by the System's actuary using the Systems target asset allocation as of January 2021 and the G.S.
-Curran & Company Consultant Average Study for 2021.
-The Consultants' Average Study included projected nominal rates of return, standard deviations of returns, and correlations of returns for a list of common asset classes collected from a number of investment consultants and investment management firms.
+The estimated long-term expected rate of return on pension plan investments was determined by the System's actuary using the System's target asset allocation and the G.S.
+Curran & Company Consultant Average study for 2021.
+The consultant's average study included projected nominal rates of return, standard deviations of returns, and correlations of returns for a list of common asset classes collected from a number of investment consultants and investment management firms.
 Each consultant's response included nominal expected long term rates of return.
 In order to arrive at long term expected arithmetic real rates of return, the actuary normalized the data received from the consultant's responses in the following ways.
 Where nominal returns received were arithmetic, the actuary simply reduced the return assumption by the long term inflation assumption.
-Where nominal returns were geometric, the actuary converted the return to arithmetic by adjusting for the long term standard deviation and then reduced the assumption by the long term inflation assumption.
-Using the target asset allocation for the System and the average values for expected real rates of return, standard deviation of returns, and correlation of returns, an arithmetic expected nominal rate of return and standard deviation for the portfolio was determined.
-Subsequent to the actuary's calculation of the long term expected real rate of return in January 2021, the Board voted to amend the target asset allocation.
-These changes include an increase to target weight in public equity, a decrease in the target weight in fixed income, and the inclusion of a target weight in private real assets.
-The changes to the target asset allocation are reflected in the table below.
-The System's long-term assumed rate of inflation of The System's long-term assumed rate of inflation of 2.50% was used in this process for the fiscal year% was used in this process for the fiscal year ended June 30, 2020.
+Where the nominal returns were geometric, the actuary converted the return to arithmetic by adjusting for the long term standard deviation and the reduced the assumption by the long term inflation assumption.
+Using the target asset allocation for the System and the average values for expected real rates of return, standard deviation of returns, and correlation of returns, an arithmetic nominal rate of return and standard deviation for the portfolio was determined.
+The System's long-term assumed rate of inflation of 2.50% was used in this process for the fiscal year ended June 30, 2021.